 - For Division (/) operations.

-Now, In general, we have to take some assumptions in order to create something, the same case is here, as we have assumed some facts before making this awesome algorithm.
+Now, In general, we have to make some assumptions in order to create something.
+The same case is here, as we have assumed some facts before making this awesome algorithm for Floating Point Numbers.

 ALGORITHM FOR CALCULATING FLOATING POINT NUMBERS